I’m going to let you in on a secret: there is no copy and paste formula for making good landing pages.

 You have but a split second to capture the attention of those arriving on your website, so don’t write War and Peace; but don’t fall into the false sense of security that lies within character and word counts.
 Sure, you might have managed to fall under 300 words…although your formatting might not make it look like that.

+You don’t need to be a graphic designer to see the difference between the top and bottom example, although you do need to A/B test to establish which is better.
+Too often we let our personal bias get in the way and assume our likes and dislikes apply to everyone.
+The same tactic needs to apply to web forms used for data capture.
+Any more than two or three fields, on first glance, appears intimidating; especially if you’re asking for valuable information such as an email address and phone number.
 To keep on track with visually appealing landing pages many digital marketers add images galore, text kits, and scripts with cool-looking share buttons.
 One of the downsides of this being page load times.
-Perhaps when trialling the pages on an enterprise connection this doesn’t seem so bad, but do not assume that everyone accessing the page will load it as fast.
+Perhaps when trialling the pages on an enterprise connection this doesn’t seem so bad, but do not assume that everyone accessing the page will load it as fast. |

 Get Engaged